Holiday destinations and how we choose them

 Paris is of course top of the tourist numbers list worldwide most years tho’ we’re expecting a drop in 2016 due to the terrorist attacks in 2015.
 Not that we would ourselves worry as the French are now taking their security very seriously; we live in France at the moment so we know.
 We see this as an opportunity for cheaper accommodation and less crowded sightseeing, not a sign from god to vacation elsewhere.
 The photo above is of a bizarre and clever summer exhibition in front of Paris’ Hôtel de Ville (Town Hall).

-And that’s another thing. . . !
+And another thing!
 Bugbog’s photographic aim is always to clearly illustrate worthwhile tourist places with tourists in the frame, if there are any.
 Reality check!
 As for information we like to be simple and concise about the facts of tourist life.
 If you want detail, get a guide book!
-This is England‘s Tower of London with Tower Bridge over the Thames River in the background.
-The Beefeater guard there in the historic uniform was very funny and informative, while over on the right is a monument to all the nobility executed there over the years.

 The bugcrew’s original raison d’être was exotic travel.
 We love seriously weird people and places more than beaches or museums but have now been to just about everywhere off-the-wall but reasonably safe country (except Bhutan.
 That’s a pricey trip and permits tours only).
 This is the Atacama Desert in northern Chile and elements of the bugcrew are skinny-dipping in the hot pool, all alone for many miles.

 We’ve visited most of the interesting, civil-war-free African countries, love Egypt and Morocco, but the wildlife on this continent is very special and needs full consideration.
-Our trips there include DR Congo to hang with Mountain Gorillas, trucking around Kenya’s Maasai Mara, Tanzania’s Serengetti and Ngorongoro crater, self drive in South Africa’s Kruger National Park and self-walk with Madagascar’s lemurs and chameleons.
+Our holiday destinations there include trucking around Kenya’s Maasai Mara, Tanzania’s Serengeti and Ngorongoro crater, self drive in South Africa’s Kruger National Park and self-walk with Madagascar’s lemurs and chameleons.
 However, we agree that the most memorable trip in Africa was self-drive around Namibia’s brilliant Etosha National Park with animal experiences galore (photo above).
 And then there’s Skeleton Coast and pink Sossusvlei dunes for afters.
 Wow!